OneArm logotype

 Final thoughts

-In a project that could have jeopardized user trust, we developed a solution that not only preserved but also enhanced the reward experience.
-By turning physical limitations into digital opportunity, iFIT now offers a future-forward way to motivate and celebrate its community at scale.
-And while we can’t measure what wasn’t lost, the data shows we avoided a far greater drop in engagement by designing with empathy and strategy.
+In a project that risked damaging user trust, a solution emerged that not only maintained but improved the reward experience.
+By transforming physical constraints into digital opportunities, iFIT now provides a cutting-edge approach to motivate and celebrate its community on a larger scale.
+Although we can’t quantify what wasn’t lost, the data indicates that we prevented a much larger decline in engagement through empathetic and strategic design.

 Achievement Transformation